GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     },
     ```

-1. Update the second waterfall step to take care about the stored data when the user send a category.
+1. Update the second waterfall step to take care about the stored data when the user sends a category.

     ```javascript
     (session, args) => {